-In addition to the involvement of a person with parental authority in deciding hospitalization, the person with parental authority should be required to advocate for the rights of the patient.
-Until an amendment in 2013, a patient could be hospitalized with the consent of "the person responsible for protection" appointed by a family court, a rule that was widely criticized because such a person was excessively burdened.

-The person responsible for protection was obliged to take charge of treatment, protect the patient's property, cooperate with the doctor, follow the doctor's advice, take charge of the patient after the involuntary hospitalization ordered by prefectural governor, and so on.

-"The person responsible for protection" was abolished by the 2013 amendment, allowing a person chosen by the family to provide consent for hospitalization.
-However, the person whiprovides consent for hospitalization remai
+- In addition to the involvement of a person with parental authority in deciding hospitalization, the person with parental authority should be required to advocate for the rights of the patient. - Until an amendment in 2013, a patient could be hospitalized with the consent of "the person responsible for protection" appointed by a family court, a rule that was widely criticized because such a person was excessively burdened.
+The person responsible for protection was obliged to take charge of treatment, protect the patient's property, cooperate with the doctor's doice, take charge of the patient after the involuntary hospitalization ordered by prefectural governor, and so on.
+The person responsible for protectice was the burdened. - "The person responsible for protection" was abolished by the 2013 amendment, allowing a person chosen by the family to provide consent for hospitalization.
+However, the person who provides consent for hospitalization remains free from abligations. obligations.